-7. Role Modelling Quality Area 1 - Educational program and practice, Quality Area 5 - Relationships with children

-Staff act as role models and demonstrate SunSmart behaviours by:
+6. Role modelling of staff Quality Area 1 - Educational program and practice, Quality Area 5 - Relationships with children Staff act as role models and demonstrate SunSmart behaviours by:

 - Wearing a SunSmart hat, protective clothing, and wearing sunglasses (optional) - Applying SPF30+ broad-spectrum water-resistant sunscreen - Promoting the use of shade - Discussing sun protection with children and demonstrating a positive and proactive approach to the management of sun protection in the service.